ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/EIWt7hFNluQ" frameborder="0" allowfullscreen></iframe>
 </div>

 [ARCADEA](https://osu.ppy.sh/beatmapsets/2581097#fruits/5753044) is catch's main event of the season.
-With similar vibes to Evreka we get presented with the once in a lifetime opportunity, to go back in TIME, and view how our very own mascot Yuzu, changed throughout his lifeTIME, from past to future.
-And how his journey through TIME almost brings about the end to existence as we know it.
+With similar vibes to [Evreka](https://osu.ppy.sh/beatmapsets/2011570#fruits/4185911), we get presented with the once in a lifetime opportunity, to go back in **time**, and view how our very own mascot Yuzu, changed throughout his life**time**, from past to future.
+And how his journey through **time** almost brings about the end to existence as we know it.
 This collab by [Ashrount](https://osu.ppy.sh/beatmaps/artists/352) and [polysha](https://osu.ppy.sh/beatmaps/artists/146) brings a huge multitude of genre's and bpm changes leaving a huge challenge for our mappers to handle.
 This led to requiring 5 mappers to handle such a variety of content.

 ## Match recap